 And in the movie: Katie.
 Seriously, some of the faces she pulled will haunt your dreams.

 While in the animated special, the Wickersham Brothers singing their song can be seen as eerie.

 Tear Jerker: Horton finds the clover in the movie, and for a few seconds, no answer.
 The wail of despair he lets out is just wrenching.

 The Scrappy: Yes, the Kangaroo's the main antagonist, but it seems like she's going out of her way to be the most unlikeable character, be it the book or the movie.
 Seriously, inciting a mob to torture Horton just because he won't give you the satisfaction of making you think you're right?

 Not to mention when Vlad suggests she give him Rudy to eat in exchange for his services, while she decides against it, she still has to think about it for a second.

 What Do You Mean, It's Not Political?: Pro-life activists think this book was anti-abortion.
-In fact, Dr. Seuss was pro-choice.
-According to his wife, the central allegory is about fascism and corporatism — "a person's a person, no matter how small" refers to big shot governments and businesses stepping on the common worker.
+Not only was Dr. Seuss pro-choice but the book was published two decades before Roe v.
+Wade.
+According to his wife, the central allegory is about fascism, corporatism and capitalism — "a person's a person, no matter how small" refers to big shot governments and businesses stepping on the common worker.